-Often called the “gold standard” among the beauty industry, retinol is a highly acclaimed skincare ingredient, but sometimes surrounded by a great deal confusion.
+Often called the “gold standard” among the beauty industry, retinol is a highly acclaimed skincare ingredient but is sometimes surrounded by a great deal of confusion.
 Do you know what retinol is exactly?
-What this ingredient can do for your skin?
-How to incorporate it into your daily routine?
+What can this ingredient do for your skin?
+How can you incorporate it into your daily routine?

 Read our expert guide and uncover the incredible retinol benefits for skin.